 If there is a possibility that you are a carrier, your doctor may refer you to a genetic counselor to discuss your options.
 But most parents who have babies with trisomy 18 are not carriers.

-Faced with a diagnosis of Edwards Syndrome
+We are faced with a diagnosis of Edwards Syndrome.

 A diagnosis of Edwards Syndrome is devastating news.